“There has been a death in the family.”

 …and their attitudes towards the culture in which they work.

 Employee dress standards are part of the service we offer customers.
 But dress standards are tricky for retailers.
-A Bloomberg Businessweek article acknowledges the confusion by reporting results from an employee survey sponsored some years ago by the now-defunct department-store chain Mervyn’s: About 90% of the surveyed workers couldn’t describe the differences among formal business attire, business casual, and just plain casual.
+On an employee survey some years ago at the now-defunct department-store chain Mervyn’s, about 90% of respondents couldn’t describe the differences among formal business attire, business casual, and just plain casual.

 Take a leadership role in deliberatively designing dress codes for your stores, offices, warehouses, and outside sales teams.
 Think through the functions that dress serves for you and incorporate those in the standards.
 In that way, you can best answer questions about the standards.